BGM-71 TOW: Launch platforms

 TOW is designated as a BGM by the U.S. military: a multiple launch environment (B) surface attack (G) guided missile (M).
-The B launch environment prefix is used only when the system can be used essentially unmodified when launched from a variety of launch platforms.
+The B launch environment prefix is used only when the system can be essentially unmodified when launched from a variety of launch platforms.

-The M151 and M220 launchers are used by infantry, but can also be mounted on a number of vehicles, including the M151 jeep, the M113 APC, the M966 HMMWV and the M1045 HMMWV (which replaced the M966).
+The M151 and M220 launchers are used by infantry, but can also be mounted on some vehicles, including the M151 jeep, the M113 APC, the M966 HMMWV and the M1045 HMMWV (which replaced the M966).
 These launchers are theoretically man-portable but are quite bulky.
 The updated M151 launcher was upgraded to include thermal optics to allow nighttime usage and had been simplified to reduce weight.
 The M220 was specifically developed to handle the TOW-2 series.

-TOW systems have also been developed for vehicle-specific applications on the M2/M3 Bradley IFV/CFV, the LAV-AT, the M1134 Stryker ATGM carrier, and the now-retired M901 ITV (Improved TOW Vehicle); they are generally referred to as TOW Under Armor (TUA).
+TOW systems have also been developed for vehicle-specific applications on the M2/M3 Bradley IFV/CFV, the LAV-AT, the M1134 Stryker ATGM carrier, and the now-retired M901 ITV (improved TOW vehicle); they are generally referred to as TOW under armor (TUA).

-In helicopter applications, the M65 system used by the AH-1 series is the primary system deployed, but the XM26 system was developed for the UH-1, and a system was put into development for the later cancelled AH-56 helicopter.
+In helicopter applications, the M65 system used by the AH-1 series is the primary system deployed, but the XM26 system was developed for the UH-1, and a system was put into development for the later canceled AH-56 helicopter.
 TOW has also been used with AH.1 (TOW) and AH.7 variants of Westland Lynx helicopters, with the attachment of two pylons, each carrying four missiles.